top of page

 Daylight Harvesting Defined For Healthcare Facilities

-Daylight harvesting represents a sophisticated approach to natural illumination management within healthcare environments, focusing on strategically capturing and utilising sunlight to enhance patient experiences and facility efficiency.
+Daylight harvesting represents a sophisticated approach to managing natural illumination within healthcare environments.
+This method focuses on strategically capturing and utilising sunlight to enhance patient experiences and facility efficiency.
 At its core, this concept involves scientifically optimising natural light entry through architectural design and advanced reflective technologies.

 Key characteristics of effective daylight harvesting in healthcare settings include: